The Smurfs (comics): Papercutz graphic novels

 Papercutz published "The Smurf Submarine" in Geronimo Stilton & Smurfs for Free Comic Book Day on May 7, 2011.

+Since 2021 Papercutz has continued to localize the Smurfs comics by creating a new series called “The Smurfs Tales”.

 In popular culture

 In the Belgian Comic Strip Center in Brussels the permanent exhibition brings homage to the pioneers of Belgian comics, among them Peyo.
 In the room dedicated to his work various objects, comic book pages, sketches,... from "The Smurfs" comics can be seen.

 The Smurfs are among the many Belgian comics characters to jokingly have a Brussels street named after them.
-The Rue des Sables/ Zandstraat has a commemorative plaque with the name Rue Schtroumpfs/ Smurfstraat placed under the actual street sign.
+The Rue des Sables/Zandstraat has a commemorative plaque with the name Rue Schtroumpfs/Smurfstraat placed under the actual street sign.

-Close to the Smurfs studios in Genval (a province of Brabant), a bronze statue of the Smurfs is sited in a traffic circle.
+Close to the Smurfs studios in Genval (in the province of Walloon Brabant), a bronze statue of the Smurfs is sited in a traffic circle.

-In 2003 a statue of a Smurf building a statue of Smurfette was unveiled in Middelkerke.
+In 2003, a statue of a Smurf sculpting a larger statue of Smurfette was unveiled in Middelkerke, on the Belgian coast.
 It was sculpted by Monique Mol.

-At the Grasmarkt in Brussels a 5 m statue of a Smurf on a toadstool can be seen.
+At the Marché aux Herbes/Grasmarkt in Brussels a 5 m statue of a Smurf on a toadstool can be seen.
 It was sculpted by Maryline Garbe and unveiled on June 25, 2012.